-#2 Updated by Gina Cherry about 4 years ago
+#2 Updated by Gina Cherry over 4 years ago

 I don't think I mean MailPoet.
 There is an installed plug-in called Newsletters: http://tribulant.com/docs/wordpress-mailing-list-plugin/37.
 I could also consider using MailPoet if that is a better option.

-#3 Updated by Raymond Hoh about 4 years ago
+#3 Updated by Raymond Hoh over 4 years ago

 The Tribulant Newsletters plugin (